audomsak/docker-workshop/full-lab.md

   docker network create mybridge
   ```

-- Get list of network
+- Get list of networks to verify a new bridge network was created.

   ```sh
   docker network ls
   ```

-- Run a container within the `mybridge` network and name the container as `mynginx`.
+- Run a container within `mybridge` network and name the container as `mynginx`.

   ```sh
   docker container run -d --network mybridge --name mynginx nginx
   ```

-- Inspect the container to get IP address using the command below.
+- Inspect the container to get its IP address using the command below.
 Then look for `IPAddress` in the `"Networks"` section.

   ```sh
   docker container inspect mynginx